hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 discovers all of it's dynamic configuration.
 See [Bootstrap Configuration](#bootstrap-configuration) for more details.

-The dynamic configuration Consul Connect provides to each Envoy includes:
+The dynamic configuration Consul Connect provides to each Envoy instance includes:

- - TLS certificates and keys to enable mutual auth and keep certificates rotating.
+ - TLS certificates and keys to enable mutual authentication and keep certificates rotating.
- - Service discovery results for upstreams to enable the sidecar to load-balance outgoing connections.
+ - Service-discovery results for upstreams to enable each sidecar proxy to load-balance outgoing connections.
- - L7 configuration including timeouts and protocol specific options.
+ - L7 configuration including timeouts and protocol-specific options.

-For more information on the parts of the runtime configuration of Envoy proxies that are currently controllable via Consul Connect see [Dynamic Configuration](#dynamic-configuration).
+For more information on the parts of the Envoy proxy runtime configuration that are currently controllable via Consul Connect see [Dynamic Configuration](#dynamic-configuration).

-We plan to continue to enable more and more of Envoy's features through Connect's first-class configuration over time, however some advanced users will need more control to configure Envoy in specific ways.
-To enable this, we provide several ["escape hatch"](#advanced-configuration) options that allow low-level raw Envoy config syntax to be provided for some sub-components in each Envoy instance which allows full control although with operator taking responsibility for correct configuration and Envoy version support etc.
+We plan to enable more and more of Envoy's features through Connect's first-class configuration over time, however some advanced users will need additional control to configure Envoy in specific ways.
+To enable this, we provide several ["escape hatch"](#advanced-configuration) options that allow users to provide low-level raw Envoy config syntax for some sub-components in each Envoy instance.
+This allows operators to have full control over and responsibility for correctly configuring Envoy and ensuring version support etc.

 ## Bootstrap Configuration

 Envoy requires an initial bootstrap configuration file.
-The easiest way to create this is the [`consul connect envoy` command](/docs/commands/connect/envoy.html).
+The easiest way to create this is using the [`consul connect envoy` command](/docs/commands/connect/envoy.html).
 The command can either output the bootstrap configuration directly to stdout or can generate it and then `exec` the Envoy binary as a convenience wrapper.

-Some Envoy configuration options like metrics and tracing sinks can only be specified via the bootstrap configuration and so Connect as of Consul 1.5.0 adds the ability to control some parts of the bootstrap config via proxy configuration options.
+Because some Envoy configuration options like metrics and tracing sinks can only be specified via the bootstrap configuration, Connect as of Consul 1.5.0 adds the ability to control some parts of the bootstrap config via proxy configuration options.

-The following configuration items may be added to the [global `proxy-defaults` configuration entry](#TODO) or overridden directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.
+Users can add the following configuration items to the [global `proxy-defaults` configuration entry](#TODO) or override them directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.

 - `envoy_statsd_url` - A URL in the form `udp://ip:port` identifying a UDP
-  statsd listener that metrics should be delivered to.
-For example this may be `udp://127.0.0.1:8125` if every host has a local statsd listener.
-In this case it is convenient to configure this property once in the [global proxy defaults](#TODO) config entry.
+  StatsD listener that Envoy should deliver metrics to.
+For example, this may be `udp://127.0.0.1:8125` if every host has a local StatsD listener.
+In this case users can configure this property once in the [global proxy defaults](#TODO) config entry for convenience.
 Currently, TCP is not supported.

-    -> **Note:** currently the url **must use an ip address** not a dns name due to the way Envoy is setup for statsd.
+    ~> **Note:** currently the url **must use an ip address** not a dns name due to the way Envoy is setup for StatsD.

-    The whole parameter may also be specified in the form `$ENV_VAR_NAME` which will cause the `consul connect envoy` command to resolve the actual URL from the named environment variable when it runs.
-This for example allows each pod in a Kubernetes cluster to learn of a pod-specific IP address for statsd when the envoy instance is bootstrapped while still allowing global configuration of all proxies to use statsd in the [global `proxy-defaults` configuration entry](#TODO).
+    Users can also specify the whole parameter in the form `$ENV_VAR_NAME`, which will cause the `consul connect envoy` command to resolve the actual URL from the named environment variable when it runs.
+This, for example, allows each pod in a Kubernetes cluster to learn of a pod-specific IP address for StatsD when the Envoy instance is bootstrapped while still allowing global configuration of all proxies to use StatsD in the [global `proxy-defaults` configuration entry](#TODO).
 The env variable must contain a full valid URL value as specified above and nothing else.
-It is not possible to use environment variables as only part of the URL currently.
+It is not currently possible to use environment variables as only part of the URL.

 - `envoy_dogstatsd_url` - The same as `envoy_statsd_url` with the following
   differences in behavior:
-    - Envoy will use dogstatsd tags instead of statsd dot-separated metric names
+    - Envoy will use dogstatsd tags instead of statsd dot-separated metric names.
     - As well as `udp://`, a `unix://` URL may be specified if your agent can listen on a unix socket (e.g. the dogstatsd agent).